Cloud Cost Management FAQ

 Commit to a dollar amount of compute usage for 1 or 3 years

-More flexible—apply across instance types and sometimes services
+More flexible — applies across instance types and sometimes services

 Key considerations:

-Always rightsize before committing to ensure you're not locking in waste
+Always rightsize before committing, to avoid locking in waste

 Balance discount depth against flexibility needs

-CerteroX for Cloud analyzes usage patterns to recommend optimal reserved instance and savings plan purchases, maximizing discount coverage while maintaining appropriate flexibility.
+CerteroX Cloud Management analyses usage patterns to recommend optimal reserved-instance and savings-plan purchases, maximising discount coverage while maintaining appropriate flexibility.

 How do VM power schedules reduce cloud costs?